Location: Northern Victoria

 The plant list has a moderate diversity, however, the bird list was mostly common farm birds plus a colony of Brown Treecreepers.
 Because of the poor quality understorey, Noisy Miners were quite dominant.

-A disused Wedge-tailed Eagle nest survived in one large tree.
+A disused Wedge-tailed Eagle nest survived in one large tree (see above).
 This had been used by a nesting Peregrine Falcon.
 The Wedgies have successfully nested just over the boundary.

 We undertook the first major understory plantings in 2016 with the help of a grant from Trust for Nature.
 We have specifically used shrubs that are good insect attractors and good for bird nesting and shelter.